 Create an OpenAPI Specification manually

-From the main menu, select OpenAPI Specification., or press Alt+Insert and select
+In the main menu, go to OpenAPI Specification., or press Alt+Insert and select

 Specify a name for the file and select the specification version and file format.